illegal-instruction-co/obscure/README.md

 - **Fake Call Stack & Executable Region:** It also sets up fake call stacks and executable regions so stack traces and memory queries appear consistent.
 - **API Hooks:** Using MinHook, it intercepts calls to critical Windows APIs and substitutes real pointers and data with fake ones.
 - **Thread-level Precision:** Because it works at the thread API level, Obscure can target stealth precisely where many tools look for clues.
+- **Fiber Switching (New!):** Obscure now allows switching the current thread into a fiber to run specific logic in a separate execution context.
+This is useful for hiding behavior from debuggers, breaking call stack continuity, or executing payloads outside the traditional thread flow — without spawning new threads or processes.

 ---